PX4/PX4-user_guide/en/flight_modes/follow_me.md

 :::note
+Angle, height, and distance values set using the RC controller are discarded when you exit follow-me mode.
-If you want to reset the RC-adjustment on angle, height and distance, you need to either exit Follow-Me mode and activate it again
+If you exit Follow-Me mode and activate it again the values will be reset to their defaults.

 :::

 Demo video: